Matterhorn: Legacy: beginning of mountain culture

 The first ascent of the Matterhorn changed mountain culture.
-Whymper’s book about his first ascent, Scrambles Amongst the Alps, published in 1871, was a worldwide bestseller.
+Whymper's book about his first ascent, Scrambles Amongst the Alps, published in 1871, was a worldwide bestseller.
 Tourists began to visit Switzerland in the summer to see the Alps and often hired locals as guides.
 With the beginning of alpine skiing in the early 20th century, tourists began traveling to Switzerland in winter also.
-Mountaineering, in part, helped transform Switzerland’s mountain regions from poor rural areas to tourist destinations.
+Mountaineering, in part, helped transform Switzerland's mountain regions from poor rural areas to tourist destinations.
 This combination of mountain climbing, skiing and tourism, was used in the western United States, creating Sun Valley, Vail, Jackson Hole, and other mountain towns around the world.

 Climbing routes

 Today, all ridges and faces of the Matterhorn have been ascended in all seasons, and mountain guides take a large number of people up the northeast Hörnli route each summer.
 In total, up to 150 climbers attempt the Matterhorn each day during summer.
 By modern standards, the climb is fairly difficult (AD Difficulty rating), but not hard for skilled mountaineers according to French climbing grades.
 There are fixed ropes on parts of the route to help.
-Still, it should be remembered that several climbers may die on the mountain each year.

 The usual pattern of ascent is to take the Schwarzsee cable car up from Zermatt, hike up to the Hörnli Hut elev.
 3260 m, a large stone building at the base of the main ridge, and spend the night.
 The next day, climbers rise at 3:30 am so as to reach the summit and descend before the regular afternoon clouds and storms come in.
 The Solvay Hut located on the ridge at 4003 m can be used only in a case of emergency.

 Other popular routes on the mountain include the Italian (Lion) ridge (AD+ Difficulty rating) and the Zmutt ridge (D Difficulty rating).
 The four faces, as well as the Furggen ridge, constitute the most challenging routes to the summit.
-The north face is amongst the six most difficult faces of the Alps, as well as ‘The Trilogy’, the three hardest of the six, along with the north faces of the Eiger and the Grandes Jorasses (TD+ Difficulty rating).
+The north face is amongst the six most difficult faces of the Alps, as well as 'The Trilogy', the three hardest of the six, along with the north faces of the Eiger and the Grandes Jorasses (TD+ Difficulty rating).

 Overcrowding on the several routes have become an issue and guides and local authorities have struggled with how to regulate the numbers.
 In 2015 the Hörnli hut became the first mountain shelter in Europe to limit beds.